ranaasamir/RDYF/README.md

 Doha Yasser:
 Yousef Hamdy:

-The purpose of the repository is to gather information about the authors..
+The purpose of the repository is to gather information about the authors...